 Lenses

 Besides being made with your individual prescription, an eyeglass lens can have certain lens coatings and/or treatments added to further meet your vision needs.
-Some of these treatments include anti-reflective coating, light-sensitive coating, UV protection, and scratch-resistant coating.
+Some of these treatments include anti-reflective coating to decrease glare.
+Light-sensitive and UV protective coating can safeguard your eyes from harmful sun rays, and scratch-resistant coating can extend the life of your lenses.

-Eyebuydirect gives you plenty of ways to customize your eyewear and make it your own.
-If the prescription is off or the lens tint you picked isn’t your vibe, we offer free returns within 14 days of receiving your purchase.
+Whether you need basic or advanced options, Eyebuydirect offers an extensive selection to meet your vision needs.
+If the prescription is off or the lens tint you picked is not your vibe, we offer free returns within 14 days of receiving your purchase.